 In Utah, driving on a suspended or revoked license is a misdemeanor criminal offense.
 However, the specific classification of misdemeanor and possible penalties depend on the circumstances.

 In many instances, driving on a suspended or revoked license is a class C misdemeanor.
 A conviction carries up to 90 days in jail and a maximum fine of $750.

-You may be charged with a Class B misdemeanor if your license was suspended for certain offenses, including:
+You can be charged with a class B misdemeanor and subject to more serious penalties if your license was suspended for certain offenses, including: